Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

-Allergy simply means that the body has a hypersensitive reaction to certain harmless substances, or an unusual reaction related to the increase of immunoglobulin E (IgE).
-It can occur when our body’s immune system reacts to foreign substances called allergens, such as spores, pollen, pet dander or bee sting.
+An allergy simply means that the body has a hypersensitive reaction to certain harmless substances or an unusual reaction related to the increase of immunoglobulin E (IgE).
+It can occur when our body’s immune system reacts to foreign substances called allergens, such as spores, pollen, pet dander or a bee sting.

-- Contactant allergens: certain cosmetics and metals such as watch, necklace etc.
+- Contactant allergens: certain cosmetics and metals such as a watch, necklaces, etc.

-The entry of allergens into the body will trigger immune responses so that producing antibody and then reacting with allergens.
-This process may lead to allergic reaction.
-Immune response that occurs via antibody or Immunoglobulin E (IgE) may cause several unpleasant symptoms such as: asthma, sneezing and cold in the morning, itchy skin, hives, and eczema.
+The presence of allergens in the body will trigger an immune response, producing antibodies that then react with allergens.
+This process may lead to an allergic reaction.
+An immune response that occurs via antibodies or immunoglobulin E may cause several unpleasant symptoms, such as asthma, sneezing and cold in the morning, itchy skin, hives, and eczema.

 - Skin Rash

-In general, symptoms of allergy that appear may include: itchy eyes or skin, sneezing, shortness of breath etc. The types of allergy are common, but ones related to the respiratory system, such as: asthma or rhinitis, are commonly found.
+In general, symptoms of allergies that appear may include itchy eyes or skin, sneezing, shortness of breath, etc. Allergies related to the respiratory system, such as asthma or rhinitis, are commonly found.

-People with rhinitis allergy, or simply referred as allergic runny nose, commonly experience some symptoms such as sneezing, nasal congestion and itchy nose.
-Not infrequently, rhinitis allergies are also followed by symptoms of conjunctivitis (pink eyes) such as: watery and itchy eyes.
-In addition to that, symptoms of hearing loss, such as: clogged ear and unable to hear, sometimes appear.
+People with a rhinitis allergy (or simply referred to as allergic runny nose) commonly experience symptoms such as sneezing, nasal congestion, and an itchy nose.
+Not infrequently, rhinitis allergies are also followed by symptoms of conjunctivitis (pink eye), such as watery and itchy eyes.
+In addition to that, symptoms of hearing loss, such as clogged ears and unable to hear, sometimes appear.

-Actually, rhinitis allergies often disturb people’s daily activity and quality of life.
+Actually, rhinitis allergies often disturb people’s daily activities and quality of life.
 If rhinitis allergy is left unchecked and untreated, it is likely to develop into a chronic disease such as asthma.

-Another type of allergy related to the skin, such as: urticaria or hives, atopic dermatitis or commonly known as eczema, and other conditions, such as: watery or inflamed eyes and itchy inner ear, are also included as common symptoms of allergy.
+Other allergies related to the skin are urticaria or hives, atopic dermatitis or commonly known as eczema, and other conditions, such as watery or inflamed eyes and itchy inner ears.

-Urticaria or hives could be acute or chronic.
-It is considered acute when it occurs all day.
-Common causes of this disease are known clearly such as: foods, drugs, viral or bacterial infection, insect sting, latex etc. In chronic hives, unfortunately, most of causes are unknown so it is referred as chronic idiopathic urticaria.
-However, some conditions known to cause chronic hives include: autoimmune diseases, physical urticaria, and chronic infection such as tooth infection and sinusitis.
+Urticaria or hives can be acute or chronic.
+An allergy is considered acute when it occurs all day.
+Common causes of this disease are known clearly such as foods, drugs, viral or bacterial infection, insect sting, latex, etc. In chronic hives, unfortunately, most of the causes are unknown so it is referred to as chronic idiopathic urticaria.
+However, some conditions known to cause chronic hives include autoimmune diseases, physical urticaria, and chronic infection such as tooth infection and sinusitis.

 Herbal Remedies for Allergies